a11ywatch/kayle/fast_htmlcs/README.md

 ## What is Fast_Htmlcs?

-Fast_Htmlcs is a JavaScript application that checks a HTML document or source code, and detects violations of a defined presentation or accessibility standard, such as Section508 or WCAG2.1.
+Fast_Htmlcs is the fork of Htmlcs a JavaScript application that checks a HTML document or source code, and detects violations of a defined presentation or accessibility standard, such as Section508 or WCAG2.1.

 ## Standards included

-By default, HTML_CodeSniffer comes with standards that cover the three conformance levels of the <abbr title="World Wide Web Consortium">W3C</abbr> [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/), and the <abbr title="United States of America">U.S.</abbr> [Section 508](http://section508.gov/index.cfm?fuseAction=stdsdoc) legislation.
+By default, Fast_Htmlcs comes with standards that cover the three conformance levels of the <abbr title="World Wide Web Consortium">W3C</abbr> [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/), and the <abbr title="United States of America">U.S.</abbr> [Section 508](http://section508.gov/index.cfm?fuseAction=stdsdoc) legislation.
 It also provides tools to write your own standards, which can be useful in situations